-It’s called a “taper charge” when fix voltage is applied.
-You have a lot of amp flow at first but with constant charging of the battery the rate decreases.
+It’s called a “taper charge” when a fixed voltage is applied.
+You have a lot of amp flow at first but with constant charging of the battery, the rate decreases.
 This is the Single Stage method and it can be found in low and mid-range trailers and smaller motorhomes battery chargers.

-If you want to aim for a modern method than you should choose the multi-stage charger.
+If you want to aim for a modern method then you should choose the multi-stage charger.
 This optimizes charging based on the three stages of the battery charge.
-These stages are the Bulk, Absorption, and Float.
+These stages are Bulk, Absorption, and Float.